Menu

 Habitats and Wildlife

 Burnt Plain Swamp is a large (hundreds of acres) wetland complex.
 It is known as a watershed divide, meaning that the water in one portion of it flows to one watershed, while the water in another portion flows to a different watershed.
-The waters in Burnt Plain Swamp flow north across Grove Street toward the Aaron River Reservoir in Wampatuck State Park and also south into Hoop Pole Swamp, which eventually drains to Third Herring Brook.
+The waters in Burnt Plain Swamp flow north across Grove Street toward the Aaron River Reservoir in Wompatuck State Park and also south into Hoop Pole Swamp, which eventually drains to Third Herring Brook.

 Historic Site: No